Clear Your Criminal Record. Reclaim Your Future

 If we receive a Criminal Record Report with an adverse listing, we will assess whether you qualify to have your criminal record expunged and provide you with your options, costs, and time frames to remove the record.
 You may then choose to proceed, but you have no obligation to do so.

-At Louwrens Koen Attorneys, we are committed to helping you navigate the process of expunging your criminal record.
+At Criminal Record Expungement Services, we are committed to helping you navigate the process of expunging your criminal record.
 For more information, please visit our informative website or contact us via email or telephone.

-Expunging a criminal record can be complicated, and confusing, but at Louwrens Koen Attorneys, we aim to make it as easy as possible for you.
+Expunging a criminal record can be complicated, and confusing, but at Criminal Record Expungement Services, we aim to make it as easy as possible for you.
 Whether you are unsure if you have a criminal record or already have a copy, we can help you determine if you qualify for expungement and provide you with a free assessment of the time frames and costs involved.

 Complete our online form and upload your criminal record report to get started.
 If you need a copy, we can assist you in obtaining one.
 To do so, you'll need to visit one of our 300+ fingerprint capture partners located throughout South Africa.